DP12792 Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition

 |Date Revised:||October 2019|

 |Programme Areas:||Public Economics, Industrial Organization, Development Economics|

-It is almost self-evident that social interactions can determine economic behavior and outcomes.
-Yet, information on social ties does not exist in most publicly available and widely used datasets.
-We present methods to recover information on the entire structure of social networks from observational panel data that contains no information on social ties between individuals.
+Social interactions determine many economic behaviors, but information on social ties does not exist in most publicly available and widely used datasets.
+We present results on the identification of social networks from observational panel data that contains no information on social ties between agents.
 In the context of a canonical social interactions model, we provide sufficient conditions under which the social interactions matrix, endogenous and exogenous social effect parameters are all globally identified.
-We describe how high-dimensional estimation techniques can be used to estimate the model based on the Adaptive Elastic Net GMM method.
-We showcase our method in Monte Carlo simulations using two stylized and two real world network structures.
-Finally, we employ our method to study tax competition across US states.
-We find the identified network structure of tax competition differs markedly from the common assumption of tax competition between geographically neighboring states.
-We analyze the identified social interactions matrix to provide novel insights into the long-standing debate on the relative roles of factor mobility and yardstick competition in driving tax setting behavior across states.
-Most broadly, our method shows how the analysis of social interactions can be usefully extended to economic realms where no network data exists.
+While this result is relevant across different estimation strategies, we then describe how high-dimensional estimation techniques can be used to estimate the interactions model based on the Adaptive Elastic Net GMM method.
+We employ the method to study tax competition across US states.
+We find the identified social interactions matrix implies tax competition differs markedly from the common assumption of competition between geographically neighboring states, providing further insights for the long-standing debate on the relative roles of factor mobility and yardstick competition in driving tax setting behavior across states.
+Most broadly, our identification and application show the analysis of social interactions can be extended to economic realms where no network data exists.